 In the community directory and home care directory, many service providers cover different areas and their own addresses are at locations which may not reflect the areas they cover.
 For example, a user in Andover searching for services close to their own postcode would not bring up countywide services such as Age Concern Hampshire.
 They may, therefore, miss important services which are available to them.

-If you are looking for very local services at fixed locations (eg community centres, church halls etc) in a particular area, you can put the place name in the search bar (for example: Chandlers Ford, Romsey) although we would advise against using this to search for services such as befriending, dementia help etc for the reasons above.
+If you are looking for very local services at fixed locations (eg community centres, church halls etc) in a particular area, you can put the place name in the search bar (for example: Chandlers Ford or Romsey) although we would advise against using this to search for services such as befriending, dementia help etc for the reasons above.

 When you select one of the district or borough council districts as a filter, the listings shown will be groups and activities which are accessible to residents living in that area.
 They are not necessarily services based in that area.
 For example, if you were searching for accommodation advice, Age Concern Hampshire (based in Winchester) would be in the results, whichever area you filtered by.

 You can use the ‘My favourites’ button on any page of the website, including search results, to gather pages together to print out as a booklet.
+This is not yet available on the app.

 When you are on the page you wish to add, Click on the ‘My favourites’ button and then click ‘Add to